How Much Compensation Can I Get For Car Park Accident Claims?

 Yes.
 If your car was hit by a car park barrier and you’ve suffered injury as a result, then you may be able to make a public liability claim for personal injury.

 Is it illegal to hit a car and drive off in the UK?

 Yes.
 Leaving the scene of an accident where there’s been injury or damage to property is an offence under the Road Traffic Act 1988.

-How much could I receive in a car park accident claim?
+How much compensation will I get for a car accident injury?

 Can pedestrian accident claims be made for accidents in car parks/